NaoDevils/NaoKernel/README.md

 -----------------------------------
 The camera driver provides some new features compared to the driver from Aldebaran.
 In addition to that the range of some values changed and the auto white balance is controlled by another ioctl.

+The registers for the advanced auto exposure settings were adopted from [another camera manual](http://www.onsemi.com/pub_link/Collateral/AND9270-D.PDF).
+Check out figures 32, 38, 40 and the related sections for more information.

 After building the kernel the new driver can be found in `drivers/media/video/mt9m114.ko` and has to be copied to `/lib/modules/2.6.33.9-rt31-aldebaran-rt/kernel/drivers/media/video/mt9m114.ko` on the robot.

 A list of the new video controls: